Remember the Mega Maid from Spaceballs?

 - Discounted trips and adventures – many campus clubs are able to offer discounts to their members.
 At my school, the Outdoor Rec program lets students go on cool outdoor trips for cheap.

 Local student discounts aren’t as ubiquitous as military discounts, but you can still key an eye out for these as well.
+To learn about even more ways to save as a student, check out our ultimate list of student discounts.

 In addition to discounts, you’ve also got access to a ton of “free” stuff as a student.